facebook/react-native-website/docs/sourcemaps.md

 title: Source Maps
 ---

-Source maps help map a minified file back to an un-packaged state.
-This is common when investigating issues from release builds.
+Source maps allows to map a transformed file back to the original source file.
+The main purpose of source maps is to aid debugging and help investigating issues from release builds.

-This helps if you have a stacktrace like
+Without the source maps, when running into an error in the release build you will see a stacktrace like:

 ```text
 TypeError: Cannot read property 'data' of undefined